If feeling unwell, choosing the appropriate service will make sure you get the best possible care and treatment as quickly as possible.

 Find a Minor Injury Unit in Powys here.

-Urgent Care Centres can help with a range of symptoms from high temperatures in children, breathing problems, severe headaches, abdominal pain, painful infections through to mild injuries and burns.
+Urgent Treatment Centres can help with a range of symptoms from high temperatures in children, breathing problems, severe headaches, abdominal pain, painful infections through to mild injuries and burns.

 The centres offer appointments that can be booked through 111 and are equipped to diagnose and deal with many of the most common ailments people attend A&E for.
 They help ease the pressure on hospitals, leaving other parts of the system free to treat the most serious cases.